alishbaabid56/AI-Driven-Development-30-Day-Challenge-Task-7/README.md

 You can also make reusable helpers (skills, subagents, tools) when something works really well.

  # 1. /constitution:
 is a command in Spec-Kit Plus that sets the rules and standards for your entire project before you start building anything.
-Think of it like creating a “project rulebook” that tells:
-How good your code should be
-What quality you expect
-What style or standards everyone must follow
-What success looks like for the whole project
-It makes sure that you and your AI follow the same guidelines from start to finish.

 # 2./specify
 is a command in Spec-Kit Plus that helps you clearly write what you want to build before you start coding.